-Emotional distress is a type of damage that you can seek compensation for by filing a lawsuit in Florida.
+Emotional distress is a type of damage you can seek compensation for by filing a lawsuit in Florida.
 However, because emotional distress is an intangible accident-related damage, it can be challenging to prove that you suffered emotionally.

 If you have physical injuries as a result of the traumatic event you went through, suing for emotional distress damages might be easier.
 Emotional trauma is recognized as a common result of physical trauma, whether it’s due to a car accident, medical malpractice, or another incident.

 A lawyer can call witnesses such as your psychotherapist to provide testimony supporting your claim of emotional distress.
+However, without suffering tangible damages from an accident, you won’t be able to pursue an emotional distress case, even if you believe you are experiencing it.

 What Is Emotional Distress?